About Normanton Chambers

 What is in a name?
 For us – everything.
 Until now there has not been a barristers’ chambers named after a woman: until Normanton.
-One hundred years after Helena Normanton KC joined Middle Temple, the first woman to join an Inn of Court, we wanted to recognise those first 100 years and everything that Helena Normanton stood for in her professional and personal life: equality, excellence, and equity.
+One hundred years after Helena Normanton joined Middle Temple, the first woman to join an Inn of Court, we wanted to recognise those first 100 years and everything that Helena Normanton stood for in her professional and personal life: equality, excellence, and equity.

 Thus we became Normanton Chambers on 1st February 2019 – a group of (initially) 20 barristers, clerks, and colleagues committed to the highest standards in client care, diversity, advising and advocacy: wholly motivated by the name we have adopted and all that the name Helena Normanton should represent.

 Joint Heads of Chambers, Jonathan Dingle FRSA and Andrea Barnes, are joined by long-standing friends who shared the desire to continue to build a national set of chambers on the foundations of equality, excellence, and equity – with the most modern culture and means of working, diversity and inclusivity.
 We embrace change but keep old-fashioned virtues: we feel; empathise; care; and seek to find out what our solicitors and lay clients really want, and need.
 We go the extra mile.

 Whilst we are based opposite the Royal Courts of Justice in London and at our annex in Taunton, our barristers are based nationwide and travel daily across the land.
 Many of them have backgrounds in careers other than the Bar, including the Armed Forces, senior public service, financial and commercial, academia, as well as several who practised as solicitors.
 We bring this experience to our clients in all our areas of civil and family law and to provide a service which is worthy of the name.